RoyalLawX/royallawx.github.io/federal-removal.md

 - [Ledger: Total Theft of $200,000 by California Judicial Mafia Cartel](/federal-removal/evidence/Ledger_%20Total%20Theft%20of%20$200,000%20by%20California%20Judicial%20Mafia%20Cartel.pdf)

-### 5. Aggravated kidnapping of Max Mars, extortion of passport, green card and all documents of my abducted son Max.
-Beating by mother on Max's birthday, bruises, international abduction outside of the United States
+### 5. Abduction of Max Mars And Detention Without Right For a Phone Call.
+Extortion of passport, green card and all documents of my son Max Mars.
+Beating of Max by mother Gnyda Nahonra on Max's birthday in 2023, bruises on Max's body, international abduction outside of the United States to Ukraine

 - [2022-12-10 Bruises observed on Max's body during paid supervised visitation](/federal-removal/evidence/2022-12-10%20Bruises%20observed%20on%20Max's%20body%20during%20paid%20supervised%20visitation.pdf)